thechelsuk/uk.thechels/_posts/2017-11-01-sh-advanced-play-investigated.md

 In most cases the fascist would play blue to remain hidden.

-the optimum time to do this play would be on a 4-1 or 4-2 liberal board.
+The optimum time to do this play would be on a 4-1 or 4-2 liberal board.